slamy-solutions/openbp/README.md

 OBP is free and open source.
 It is distributed under Apache 2.0 license.

 Also, check the `system` module - it has external dependencies ([Redis](https://redis.io/), [RabbitMQ](https://www.rabbitmq.com/), etc.).
 Those dependencies have different licenses.
 OpenBP doesn't distribute nor modify code.
 Please check their open source licenses before usage.

+If you need a special license - contact us.